cheezy/te3270/README.md

 # TE3270

 This gem can be used to drive a 3270 terminal emulator.
 You have to have a supported emulator installed on the machines on which you use the gem.
-Currently the only supported emulator is [EXTRA!
-X-treme](http://www.attachmate.com/Products/Terminal+Emulation/Extra/xtreme/extra-x-treme.htm) by Attachmate.
-This is a commercial product and you will need to purchase it in order to use this gem.
+Currently the only supported emulators are [EXTRA!
+X-treme](http://www.attachmate.com/Products/Terminal+Emulation/Extra/xtreme/extra-x-treme.htm) by Attachmate and [Quick3270](http://www.dn-computing.com/Quick3270.htm) by DN-Computing.
+These are commercial products and you will need to purchase one of them in order to use this gem.
 We do plan to support other emulators as time permits.

 ## Installation